reinvanleirsberghe/hackcamp.angular/src/app/routing-rx-advanced-service/README.md

   - Fix issues HomeComponent
   - Your application should be working at this stage

+  /!\ In this branch, everything before was already done, you have to implement everything below

   - app.routing.module.ts
       - add routes with  path:'details/:id', component:MovieDetailsComponent and
         patchMatch full